Funding opportunity

 What we're looking for

-We are looking to support UK-based observers visiting a range of astronomy facilities.
+We’re looking to support UK-based observers visiting a range of astronomy facilities.

-There are two opportunities related to travel and subsistence in support of competitively awarded science observation time at astronomy facilities.
+There are two funding opportunities related to travel and subsistence in support of competitively awarded science observation time at astronomy facilities.

-There is a separate funding opportunity for travel claims for applicants who neither hold nor have access to a travel grant awarded by the panel (no deadline).
+There is a separate funding opportunity for travel claims: for applicants who neither hold nor have access to a travel grant awarded by the panel (no deadline).
 See the PATT travel claim opportunity.

 Travel grants for costs and subsistence